 Jointly, the AIA and MDR or IVDR emphasize the importance of quality management to ensure the safety and performance of MDAI.
 The MDR and IVDR requires manufacturers to establish, document, implement, maintain, keep up to date and continually improve a quality management system to ensure compliance with the MDR and IVDR in the most effective manner and in a manner that is proportionate to the risk class and the type of the device.

-Similarly, the AI Act mandates in Article 17 that providers implement quality management systems for AI systems to ensure compliance with the AI Act.
-The quality management system required under the AI Act covers substantive requirements and procedural obligations related to the quality of the AI system, including a strategy for regulatory compliance.
-This includes the documentation of a quality management system, which should encompass written policies, procedures, and instructions regarding aspects such as risk management and performance testing (AI Act, Article 17).
+Similarly, the AIA mandates in Article 17 that providers/ manufacturers implement quality management systems for AI systems to ensure compliance with the AIA.
+The quality management system required under the AIA covers substantive requirements and procedural obligations related to the quality of the AI system.
+It includes a list of at least thirteen aspects, including a strategy for regulatory compliance, the documentation of a quality management system, which should encompass written policies, procedures, and instructions regarding aspects such as risk management and performance testing (AIA, Article 17).

-The quality management system obligations under the AIA is specifically targeted to the AI system.
+The quality management system obligations under the AIA are specifically targeted to the AI system.
 Therefore, it is complementary to the quality management system required under the MDR or IVDR and applicable to the overall MDAI.

-Accordingly, to ensure this complementarity and to avoid unnecessary administrative burden, Recital 81, Article 8 (2) and Article 17 (3) AIA clarify that providers of AI systems may include the elements of the quality management system provided by the AIA as part of the existing quality management system provided by the MDR and IVDR.
+Accordingly, to ensure this complementarity and to avoid unnecessary administrative burden, Recital 81, Article 8 (2) and Article 17 (3) AIA clarify that manufacturers of AI systems may include the elements of the quality management system provided by the AIA as part of the existing quality management system provided by the MDR and IVDR.
 Regardless of the approach employed, manufacturers of MDAI must ensure that Article 17 requirements of the AIA, including compliance of MDAI with the requirements set in Section 2 Chapter III, such as risk-management system, data and data governance, technical documentation, record-keeping, transparency, human oversight, accuracy, robustness and cybersecurity, are fully covered in the quality management system provided by the MDR and IVDR.

+In addition, the development of harmonised European and international standards relevant to quality management systems for MDAI is ongoing, including under the framework of the AIA and MDR/IVDR, to support consistent implementation and compliance across manufacturers.

-What risk management requirements are outlined in the MDR, IVDR and AI Act for AI-systems as medical devices and IVDs?
+What risk management requirements are outlined in the MDR, IVDR and AIA for MDAI?

 The MDR and IVDR require a risk management system that shall be understood as a continuous iterative process throughout the entire lifecycle of the device, including pre-market and post-market phases (Annex I Chapter I MDR, IVDR).
 The process is aiming primarily at identifying and mitigating risks on health and safety.